Jonassveistrup/accounting-contracts-in-collaboration-space/README.md

 April 2021

-A research collaboration led by Jonas Sveistrup Soegaard and William McCarthy with Lasse Herskind and G. Ken Holman
+A research collaboration led by Jonas Sveistrup Soegaard and William McCarthy with Lasse Herskind and G. Ken Holman.
+If you want to read our paper, please contact Bill at mccarthy(at)broad.msu.edu.

 https://gkenholman.page.link/oedbtr-202104-pdf - the example scenario PDF file